 - Part of engorgement is inflammation.
 Ask your doctor for an anti-inflammatory medicine that’s compatible with breastfeeding (most over-the-counter brands are).

-- Use green cabbage1 (red can stain), which may help reduce swelling.
+- Use green cabbage (red can stain), which may help reduce swelling [Stop use if a skin rash or other signs of allergy appear].
 Remove the outer leaves in case there are any pesticides on them.
 Tear off some inner leaves, tear out the hard central stem, crumple the leaves gently in your hand, and apply them to your breast (not over your nipple, so the taste isn’t left behind to bother your baby).
 Doesn’t that feel wonderful?
 You can wear them inside a bra or under a tight shirt to keep them in place. replace the leaves with fresh ones whenever you want to.

 - Inflammation responds best to cold.
 Wrap a bag of frozen peas (or carrots) in a small towel and use it as a cold compress, alternating about twenty minutes on and twenty minutes off, as much as you like.
 Refreeze as needed.
 If you feel like a hot shower, let the water play over your back, not your chest.
 Same for a heating pad.